NeuroTechX/moabb/docs/source/README.md

 First, you could take a look at our [tutorials](./auto_tutorials/index.html) that cover the most important concepts and use cases.
 Also, we have a gallery of [examples](./auto_examples/index.html) available.

-### Troubleshooting

-Currently pip install moabb fails when pip version < 21, e.g. with 20.0.2 due to an `idna` package conflict.
-Newer pip versions resolve this conflict automatically.
-To fix this you can upgrade your pip version using: `pip install -U pip` before installing `moabb`.

 ## Core Team